 I’ve added three new colorways to the vest yarn pack collection—Autumn, Mixed Berries, and Copenhagen.
 Again, limited quantities are available.

-If you weren’t able to get into the Fair Isle Vest: Make It Your Own class, good news: I’ll be teaching it twice in the next 3 months—May (through Stitches, sign up mid-April) and June (sign ups begin now).
+If you weren’t able to get into the Fair Isle Vest: Make It Your Own class, good news: I’ll be teaching it in May (through Stitches).

 My Arrowhead County Vest pattern has been published in PLY magazine‘s double-coated issue (Volume 9 Issue 1).
 This issue also includes my article about how perfectionism nearly derailed this project.